How many times has a diet worked for someone else but not for you?

 A generic diet isn’t the answer.
 In fact, Eric Edmeades, creator of Mindvalley’s WildFit Program, says diets are recipes for disaster — even for the most motivated people.

 So, instead of taking on a diet that will never work, why not get the right diet that is unique to your metabolism and body type?

 Ideally, set an appointment with a nutritionist in your area and do a metabolic type test.
 This will yield the most accurate result, and you’ll get specific diets and exercise regimes unique to you.

-Search for metabolic type test in [area name], and most likely you’ll get a few results in your area.
+Search for “metabolic type test” in Google, and most likely you’ll get a few results in your area.

 However, if you can’t access any nutritionists nearby, you can take this quiz to find out your metabolic type.

-This group of people digests and converts energy best from protein-and-fat-rich foods.
+This group of people digests and converts energy best from high protein and high-fat foods.
 They don’t digest carbohydrates well.

 What does it mean to be protein efficient?